verytwisty/GutenbergTalk/Talk 1/Gutenberg Blocks 1.md

 - We also need to add a webpack configuration file, so it knows where to import and save the JavaScript files
 - If you don't want to learn about webpack yet, you can use the one in my github project for now.
 -  To install all the packages for this project go to the folder in the terminal and type in npm i -D, which installs everything in your plugins folder
+- When your ready to start working press npm run dev

 ---
 ## Sublime text users